October Is American Archives Month!

 Photographs increasingly are viewed as important resources for unique information about many

-facets of public and private life, as well as the natural world and the built environment.
+facets of public and private life, of the natural world and the built environment, and of individual heritage.
 Whether

-See How Your Colleagues Celebrated the American Record in 2006 and 2007
+See How Your Colleagues Have Celebrated the American Record:

 - October 2007